Skip to content

 Imported vehicles

-FCA compliance for dealerships offering finance
+Financing compliance for dealerships

-• Identity verification: full name, date of birth, and current address must be verified against documentary evidence.
-This is both an FCA requirement and an AML obligation under the Money Laundering Regulations 2017.
+• Identity verification: Full name, date of birth, and current address must be verified against documentary evidence โ€” both a consumer protection requirement and a potential PCMLTFA obligation.

 Risks of non-compliance